[BRINDLEKIN TALES – Book 2: Chapter 10]

 [A deep dive into Zeke’s psyche, through the SRO (single room occupancy) he’s inhabited for over thirty-six years, which has naturally evolved into a projection of his innermost ponderings!
-15 startling photographs and one stupendous video that will change everything you think about the world, and how it functions!
+15 startling photographs and two stupendous videos that will change everything you think about the world, and how it functions!
 The reading and viewing of this blog entry will result in either a nervous breakdown or a nervous breakTHROUGH…but for anyone who proceeds without trepidation or a mind closed to the consideration of multiple realities, the rewards will be copious.
 All glory to the hypnotoad!]

 I’ve been living in this single room since January 1st, 1984 here in the Castro District, San Francisco.
 Thanks to my Philly friend, Chuck, who moved in four years before I did, and got me in here, thanks to his benevolent reference.
 My residence is not in an SRO hotel, but in a bona-fide apartment building with mostly studios, 1-bedroom and 2-bedroom apartments…and is pet friendly.
 With three single rooms on each of three floors (first level being for businesses), and a shared restroom down one hallway just FOR those “bachelor,” one-room digs.
 It’s a very OLD building, erected in 1903 I believe.
 My “hovel” has deteriorated over the years, and seems ready to fall apart and cave in on me.
 Though there WAS a time (for around six years) when my dwelling was actually quite clean, attractive and comfortable.
 You can see that in my Skellington videos, as well as on my “Zeke’s Personal Hobbit Hole” page on my Gay Bible website.